hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

 Here we created a function called `play()`, it receives a parameter, which is `link`.
 This is the link to the sound.
-We then create an audio object and pass `link` to the object.
-Now we can just load the audio with the `load()` function and play it with the `play()` function.
+We then create an audio object and pass the link to the object.
+Now we can just load the audio with the `load()` function and with the `play()` function we can play our sound.
 A function is a block of code designed to perform a particular task, it is executed when "something" invokes it (calls it).

 All we need to do now is find a way to play sound when a button is clicked.

-Navigate to your `index.html` file, we want the sound to play when each button is click, we will need a way to call our `play()` function.
-We will use an HTML attribute called `onclick=""`, learn more about the onclick event here: [onclick events](https://www.w3schools.com/jsref/event_onclick.asp), it helps us call a function when a tag with the attribute is clicked on, and inside the quotation marks, we pass the `play()` function and pass a link as the parameter to the function.
-And when a pad is clicked, it will get triggered and call the `play()` function and play the sound from that link:
+Navigate to your `index.html` file, we want a sound to play when a button is click, we will need a way to call our `play()` function.
+We will use an HTML attribute called `onclick=""`, learn more about the onclick event here: [onclick events](https://www.w3schools.com/jsref/event_onclick.asp), it helps us call a function when a tag with the attribute is clicked on, inside the quotation marks, we pass the `play()` function and pass a link as the parameter to the function.
+And when a button is clicked, it will get triggered and call the `play()` function and play the sound from that link:

 ```html
 <div class="pad">